Harshit23237/AngryBirds/README.md

         Settings Include the same options as mentioned in the Level Selection PAge.

     After Completing a Level, User Would be Taken to a Loss or Win Page.
-        Where in Case of Win, User can click on Next, Quit Level.
-        In case of Lose, User can click on retry, Quit.

     That Sums Up Our Game's GUI.